mjordan/larkm/README.md

 If you have a registered NAAN that points to the server running larkm, you can use the Names to Things global ARK resolver's domain redirection feature by replacing the hostname of the server larkm is running on with `https://n2t.net/`.
 For example, if the local server larkm is running on is `https://ids.myorg.ca`, and your insitution's NAAN is registered to use that hostname, you can use a local instance of larkm to manage ARKs like `https://n2t.net/ark:12345/s1fde97fb3634b` (using your NAAN instead of `12345`) and they will resolve through your local larkm running on `https://ids.myorg.ca` to their target URLs.

 An advantage of doing this is that if your local resolver needs to be changed from `https://ids.myorg.ca/` to another host, assuming you update your NAAN record to use the new host, requests to `https://n2t.net/ark:12345/s1fde97fb3634b` will continue to resolve to their targets.

+## Support for multiple NAANs

+larkm supports using a single codebase and configuration file for managing ARKs that belong to multiple NAANs.
+It does this by looking for configured NAANs as top-level keys in the configuration file, and within each of those NAAN-specific configurations, allowing for independent configuration settings.
+All operations are restricted to the provided NAAN.

 ## API docs